github/docs/content/apps/creating-github-apps/creating-github-apps/making-a-github-app-public-or-private.md

 If it is important for {% ifversion ghes %}other {% endif %}{% data variables.product.prodname_ghe_server %} users to be able to use your tool, consider using {% data variables.product.prodname_actions %} instead of a {% data variables.product.prodname_github_app %}.
 Public actions are available on {% data variables.product.prodname_ghe_server %} instances with GitHub Connect.
 For more information, see "[AUTOTITLE](/github-ae@latest/admin/github-actions/managing-access-to-actions-from-githubcom/enabling-automatic-access-to-githubcom-actions-using-github-connect)" and "[AUTOTITLE](/admin/github-actions/getting-started-with-github-actions-for-your-enterprise/about-github-actions-for-enterprises)."

-For information about changing the visibility of an existing {% data variables.product.prodname_github_app %}, see "[AUTOTITLE](/apps/maintaining-github-apps/modifying-a-github-app)."
+For information about changing the visibility of a {% data variables.product.prodname_github_app %}, see "[AUTOTITLE](/apps/maintaining-github-apps/modifying-a-github-app)."

 ### Public installation flow

-Public {% data variables.product.prodname_github_apps %} have a landing page with an **Install** button, so that other people can install the app in their repositories.
-If you don't want to use the default landing page, you can modify the "Public link" field on the settings page for your {% data variables.product.prodname_github_app %}.
-For more information, see "[AUTOTITLE](/apps/maintaining-github-apps/modifying-a-github-app)."

-{% ifversion fpt or ghec %}If your {% data variables.product.prodname_github_app %} is public to all users on {% data variables.product.prodname_dotcom_the_website %}, you can also choose to publish it to {% data variables.product.prodname_marketplace %}.
+Public {% data variables.product.prodname_github_apps %} have a landing page with an **Install** button, so that other people can install the app in their repositories. {% ifversion fpt or ghec %}If your {% data variables.product.prodname_github_app %} is public to all users on {% data variables.product.prodname_dotcom_the_website %}, you can also choose to publish it to {% data variables.product.prodname_marketplace %}.
 For more information, see "[AUTOTITLE](/apps/publishing-apps-to-github-marketplace/github-marketplace-overview/about-github-marketplace)."{% endif %}

 ### Private installation flow